amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

 In this article we're going to talk about a way to use Kubernetes as the last leg for continuous deployment.
 This is not to say this is the _only_ way to go about continuous deployment with Kubernetes, it is simply a very minimalist (and therefore easy) approach to doing so.

+(**tl;dr** Use one Deployment object and take advantage of its built-in features)

-We'll define continuous deployment, in the context of Kubernetes, as having the following behaviors upon deployment of a new version of an application:
+We'll define what we want from Kubernetes for continuous deployment as having the following behaviors upon deployment of a new version of an application:

 * The old version goes away automatically.
 * There is the ability to easily rollback to the old version.